umanitoba-cssa/constitution/Constitution.md

 4. Attend Student Executive Assembly (SEA) Meetings on behalf of CSSA.
 5. Be responsible for the overall operations of the group.
 6. Deal with issues concerning the club and its individual Members.
+7. Coordinate team-building events for Council.
-7. Serve as signing authority on any group accounts.
+8. Serve as signing authority on any group accounts.
-8. Be a voting member of CSSA for management decisions.
+9. Be a voting member of CSSA for management decisions.
-9. Call special meetings.
+10. Call special meetings.
-10. Attend all meetings.
+11. Attend all meetings.
-11. Carry out provisions of the constitution.
+12. Carry out provisions of the constitution.
-12. Ensure the group funds remain in budget with local and corporate sponsors along with the Director of Finances and Internal Affairs.
+13. Ensure the group funds remain in budget with local and corporate sponsors along with the Director of Finances and Internal Affairs.
-13. Ensure that the CSSA lounge is a safe and inclusive space.
+14. Ensure that the CSSA lounge is a safe and inclusive space.
-14. Enforce that the transition report is done by April 30 of the council’s term.
+15. Enforce that the transition report is done by April 30 of the council’s term.
-15. Perform any other duties incidental to the office of the President or directed by Council.
+16. Perform any other duties incidental to the office of the President or directed by Council.

 ### Director of Finances and Internal Affairs